Pavlopetri: Exploration

-Noteworthy Discoveries
+Noteworthy discoveries

 During excavation in the 2011 season, the team from The University of Nottingham discovered some original deposits that give them some information about the site.
 These deposits displayed evidence that the people of Pavlopetri had trading relations with the nearby island Crete, inhabited by Minoans.
 In 1968, the team from the University of Cambridge found something important as well.
 They discovered two different types of graves indicating a gap in social status.
-There were two Chamber tombs recognized and nearly forty Cist graves.
-Unfortunately, since they left Pavlopetri alone for 40 years from 1968-2008, most of these cist graves were damaged on their return.
-This was partly just because of what happens to things when they are at the seabed.
-However, it was mostly the fault of the human race by hurting the environment.
+There were two chamber tombs recognized and nearly forty cist graves.
 They also identified 15 buildings, with up to 12 rooms inside each.
-The beaches of Pavlopetri would also have been the perfect place to beach the ships of the bronze age.
-More evidence that Pavlopetri was center for trade not only from short distances, but also long distances.
-The most important thing about Pavlopetri is how old it is.
-It has been preserved under the sand in great condition for 5000 years.
-This makes it the oldest submerged city that we know about in the entire world.
+There is evidence that Pavlopetri served as a trading hub.
+Pavlopetri is noteworthy due to its age; it is the oldest known submerged city to date.

-Dangers to the Ruins
+Dangers to the ruins

 The site has faced many problems since its discovery in 1967.
 One of these problems is sediment shifting and damaging the ruins.
-Small boats travel above the site and move sediment on the Seabed that slowly damages the site.
+Small boats travel above the site and move sediment on the seabed that slowly damages the site.
 Large ships in Vatika Bay are a problem as well.
-These ships discharge Waste that damages the archaeological ruins and is also bad for the Environment.
-There is also Ballast water which is water that is used to keep a large ship from Capsizing.
-It does this by either taking in, or releasing water from its Ballast tank depending on the weight of the Cargo being transported.
-Ballast water is harmful because it can transport sediment and Microorganisms such as, Bacteria, Microbes, Larvae of different species, etc. Some of these organisms can also be Invasive.
+These ships discharge waste that damages the archaeological ruins and is also bad for the environment.
+There is also ballast water which is water that is used to keep a large ship from capsizing.
+It does this by either taking in, or releasing water from its ballast tank depending on the weight of the cargo being transported.
+Ballast water is harmful because it can transport sediment and microorganisms such as, bacteria, microbes, larvae of different species, etc. Some of these organisms can also be invasive.
 Large ships are also cleaned with an assortment of chemicals to clean different parts of the ship.
 These chemicals damage the ruins and the environment.
 Looting has also been a problem in the past as the site does not have any form of protection around it.
-The final danger to Pavlopetri is a nearby Power station and the construction of a gas pipeline that runs from the island of Crete to Peloponnese.
+The final danger to Pavlopetri is a nearby power station and the construction of a gas pipeline that runs from the island of Crete to Peloponnese.